hiveot/hub.capnp/README.md

 ## Summary
 This document describes a technical overview of the WoST Hub.
 A [user manual](user-manual.md) is under development.

 Security is big concern with today's IoT devices.
 The Internet of Things contains billions of devices that when not properly secured can be hacked.
 Unfortunately the reality is that the security of many of these devices leaves a lot to be desired.
 Many devices are vulnerable to attacks and are never upgraded with security patches.
 This problem is only going to get worse as more IoT devices are coming to market.
-Imagine a botnet of a billion devices on the Internet ready for use by in-scrupulous actors.
+Imagine a botnet of a billion devices on the Internet ready for use by unscrupulous actors.

 This 'WoST Hub' repository provides core services to securely interact with IoT devices and consumers.
 This includes certificate management, authentication, authorization, provisioning, message bus service and directory service.

-WoST compatible IoT devices therefore do not need to implement these features.
+WoST compatible IoT devices (Things) therefore do not need to implement these features.
 This improves security as IoT devices do not run servers and are not directly accessible.
-They can remain isolated from the wider network and only require an outgoing connection to the Hub.
+They can remain isolated from the wider network and only require an outgoing connection to the Hub message bus.
 This in turn reduces required device resources such as memory and CPU (and cost).
 An additional benefit is that consumers receive a consistent user experience independent of the IoT device provider as all interaction takes place via the Hub interface.

+Not that since WoST Things interact via the Hub message bus, they are still vulnerable to insecurities as a result of bugs in handling those messages.
+The Hub message bus can somewhat mitigate this by validating the messages against their schema. (this is not currently implemented)

 WoST is based on the 'WoT' (Web of Things) open standard developed by the W3C organization.
 It aims to be compatible with this standard.